 Mortgage interest rates reflect lenders’ cost of money, a cost that they pass on to you in the form of an interest rate.
 Your rate sets the amount of interest you pay over the life of your mortgage.

 Even though nearly all mortgages come with fixed rates these days, small differences in interest rates can drive your monthly payments up or down.
 Over a 30-year term, that difference can add up.
 Just $50 a month equals more than $18,000 over the loan’s term.
 Knowing how interest rates factor into your loan pricing, as well as how your rate is determined, will help you evaluate your options and make the best decision for your situation.

 What factors determine my mortgage rate?

-Lenders consider several items when pricing your interest rate:
+Lenders consider these factors when pricing your interest rate:

 - Credit score

 - Down payment

 - Property location

 Your credit score is the most important driver of your mortgage rate.
 Lenders have settled on this three-digit score as the most reliable predictor of whether you’ll make prompt payments.
 The higher your score, the less risk you pose — and the lower rate you’ll pay.